PlayStation 2 Architecture

 1. Initialise the hardware.

-3. Start the IOP processor and send it modules, these will enable the IOP to handle the hardware of this console.
-In the end, the IOP will be put in a ‘waiting for command’ state.
+On the other side, the IOP will be initialising part of its hardware and then load multiple modules, these enable the IOP to access the hardware of this console.
+Once finished, the IOP will be put in a ‘waiting for command’ state.

-• The use of modules allows Sony to release new hardware revisions of the PS2 without changing the IOP, lowering production costs.
+It’s worth pointing out that the use of modules allows Sony to release new hardware revisions of the PS2 without changing the IOP (until they did), thereby lowering some production costs in the process.

 Interactive shell